 Use the rifle approach, not the shotgun approach.

 You’ve decided what you’re going to write your book about, now it’s time to write it.
-Writing a book is a process that deserves its own blog post, so check out this post on how to write your book in 30 days.
+Writing a book is a process that deserves its own blog post, so you can find a free guide to help you write your book here.

-It might seem backwards, but you should start your book marketing process before your book is even edited (it’s that important).
+It might seem backward, but you should start your book marketing process before your book is even edited (it’s that important).

 The most effective way to market your book is to create a launch page where you can collect email addresses for those who might be interested in reading your book, and build your launch team.